-The goal of the Williamsville gifted programming services is to foster strengths in all children.
-Gifted programming seeks to recognize those children who demonstrate talents and sustained interests expressed at a high level, and to then subsequently provide appropriate program options for students to develop and apply these talents and skills.
+Williamsville CSD Gifted Programming Services uses the level of service model developed by Dr. Donald Treffinger with the goal of fostering strengths in all children.
+Gifted programming also seeks to recognize those children who demonstrate talents and sustained interests expressed at a high level, and to subsequently provide appropriate program options for students to develop and apply these talents and skills.